Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 [gender API](https://genderize.io/?gclid=EAIaIQobChMIsfmD9dP_9QIVCcPVCh1d1gvhEAAYAiAAEgIeFfD_BwE) - An API to predict the gender of a person given their name

 **Landing Page**
 <img src="images/mainpage.png" width="600">

 On the landing page, there are two examples - Soojin and Joerg.
 On hover, users can view the predicted age, nationality and the age of the given name.

+**User-custom Data Visualization**

+For example, if I type in eraser, that is not within the data set, I added an alert system that notifies that 'this name is undefined'

 ## Part 2: Experiment & Critical Analysis